Glaucoma is a group of eye conditions that, left untreated, can lead to blindness.

 Low-tension glaucoma is so named because it happens in the absence of intraocular pressure, but the optic nerve still incurs damage.

 There is no singular cause of glaucoma.
 However, a variety of risk factors can raise the chances that a person will develop glaucoma, including:

 Making appropriate lifestyle changes may reduce the odds of developing glaucoma, barring the existence of any other, uncontrollable risk factors.

 Ophthalmologists have several tests at their disposal to diagnose glaucoma, including:

 Damage caused by glaucoma cannot be undone, which is why treatment should begin as soon as possible.Treatment usually consists of prescription eye drops, which help to lower pressure inside the eyes.
-This helps to protect the optic nerve.Other treatment options depend upon individual circumstances, including how far along glaucoma has progressed.
+This helps to protect the optic nerve.Other treatment options, including glaucoma surgery, depend upon individual circumstances, including how far along glaucoma has progressed.
 They include:

 The sooner treatment begins, the better the outcome.
 Contact your ophthalmologist at Clavenna Vision Institute today to book a glaucoma screening exam.